 Length: 47 pages

-This bill was introduced on October 20, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 20, 2011, in a previous session of Congress, but it did not receive a vote.

 Oct 20, 2011

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.